SuperIlu/DOjS/README.md

 The following hardware/functions are available:
   * 8/16/24 and 32 bit 2D graphics.
 On 24/32bit display modes alpha channel transparency is available.
-  * BMP, PCX, TGA and PNG image reading and writing, JPEG and SVG loading
+  * BMP, PCX, TGA, QOI and PNG image reading and writing, JPEG and SVG loading
   * GRX font loading and rendering
   * Keyboard input
   * Mouse input